Scalable Construction of Spiking Neural Networks using up to thousands of GPUs: Results

 In the following, we explore four alternative algorithms for balancing GPU memory usage and performance.
 Large-scale simulations occupy a relevant fraction of memory by data structures mapping remote source neurons to their local image neurons and outgoing connections on target MPI processes.
 To reduce GPU memory usage, parts of these structures can be stored in CPU memory, at the cost of slower network construction and simulation.
-The optimizations are ordered by increasing GPU memory usage, from optimization level $0$ to level $3$.
-A detailed description of the different optimizations can be found in the section \nameref{sec:remote_conns}.
+The optimizations are ordered by increasing GPU memory usage, referred to as GPU memory levels, from level $0$ to level $3$.
+A detailed description of the different levels can be found in the Section \ref{sec:remote_conns}.

-Figure~\ref{fig:simulation_time} summarizes network construction (panel~\textbf{a}) and state propagation (panel~\textbf{b}) time with increasing number of compute nodes for all optimization levels as a function of the number of cluster nodes.
-As expected, higher optimization levels yield faster simulation speeds as data movement between CPU and GPU for communication is reduced due to the increasing availability of communication maps in GPU memory.
-For the optimization level $3$, which is the most efficient one in terms of time-to-solution, we also show the performance when spike recording is disabled, which show, on average a $20\%$ reduction in state propagation time.
-Furthermore, network construction speed also benefits from higher optimization levels as within each GPU, creation and sorting of the communication maps is performed in parallel.
-However, lower optimization levels are not without any gain, the lower the optimization, the lower the memory footprint of simulation-related data structures in GPU.
+Figure~\ref{fig:simulation_time} summarizes network construction (panel~\textbf{a}) and state propagation (panel~\textbf{b}) time with increasing number of compute nodes for all GPU memory levels as a function of the number of cluster nodes.
+As expected, higher GPU memory levels yield faster simulation speeds as data movement between CPU and GPU for communication is reduced due to the increasing availability of communication maps in GPU memory.
+For the GPU memory level $3$, which is the most efficient one in terms of time-to-solution, we also show the performance when spike recording is disabled, which show, on average a $20\%$ reduction in state propagation time.
+Furthermore, network construction speed also benefits from higher GPU memory levels as within each GPU, creation and sorting of the communication maps is performed in parallel.
+However, lower GPU memory levels are not without any gain, the lower the optimization, the lower the memory footprint of simulation-related data structures in GPU.

 Figure~\ref{fig:gpu_memory} shows the peak memory usage as a function of the number of compute nodes.
 Characterization of this peak is critical, as transient memory allocation can trigger out-of-memory errors and thus define the scalability limit of the simulation.
-This illustrates the configurations that would succeed in constructing the network for each optimization level.
+This illustrates the configurations that would succeed in constructing the network for each GPU memory level.